 A system may initiate the SA rekeying procedure at any time.
-It MUST initiate a rekey if its incoming ESP sequence counter is about to
+It MUST initiate a rekey if its incoming ESP sequence counter is about to overflow.

-Jokela, et al. Experimental [Page 20] overflow.
 The system MUST NOT replace its keying material until the rekeying packet exchange successfully completes.